 This is good news for borrowers who plan to use this program to buy a home next year.

 New FHA Loan Limit for Seattle Area: $741,750

-In the Seattle area, the FHA loan limit for a single-family property will go up to $741,7505 in 2020.
+In the Seattle area, the FHA loan limit for a single-family property has gone up to $741,7505 in 2020.
 This figure applies to all of King, Pierce and Snohomish counties.
-Those three counties will have higher loan limits than the rest of the state, due to higher home values across the Seattle area.
-All other counties in Washington will have lower limits in 2020.
+Those three counties have higher loan limits than the rest of the state, due to higher home values across the Seattle area.
+All other counties in Washington have lower limits in 2020.

 FHA loan limits went up for all counties in Washington.